 “But now, O LORD, You are our Father, We are the clay, and You our potter; And all of us are the work of Your hand.”

 This may be my perception, but it seems like we are never closer to God than when we are infants or the moment we are edging nearer to the end of our lives.
 It just seems these are the times we have absolutely no guards up or pretenses, demands, or influences.
-It is a purity of state when we are laid bare and all that is before us or all that is behind us loses its hold over our thoughts and feelings.
+It is a purity of state when we are laid bare and all that is before us and all that is behind us loses its hold over our thoughts and feelings.
 We are His clay, and we are more malleable during these moments than any other time in our lives.

 I have two daughters, and I remember holding them at birth.
 They were lost and frightened when not within my grasp, but once they returned from a nurse’s check-up and wrapped back in my arms, their worlds fell into place.
 They were safe.

 Neither of them had an agenda or notion of the world outside of my arms.
-They weren’t influenced by anyone other than the comfort and love of their caretakers.
+They were not influenced by anyone other than the comfort and love of their caretakers.
 Looking at their sweet innocence, I knew the blank slate would soon be written upon by my own triumphs and shortcomings as a parent and the big bad world I couldn’t protect them from.
 For now, their faces were still freshly kissed by God and each day they awoke set them on a course that would shape and chisel them one life experience at a time.

 I feel like the definition of our life between birth and death is equivalent to being a teenager.
 We think we have it all figured out, we know what is best for us, and our opinions of people and world happenings are ironclad.
 Just read Facebook and you can see how set in stone one person is from the next regarding everything from politics to the best way to make Beef Stroganoff.
 Is there really only one way?